andrewjahn/AndysBrainBook/docs/Matlab/Matlab_02_VariablesStructures.rst

 Exercises
 *********

 1. Once you have loaded the SPM.mat file, type ``SPM.xY.P``.
 Now, instead of printing every volume name to the terminal, extract the name of the 10th volume.
 (Hint: You will need to use the index syntax discussed in the previous chapter.)
+Show the code you used to do this.

+2.